thoughtassassin/telos-app/README.md

 # Telos Tech App

-This application reads a Texas Human Health Services Medicare application pdf and lists the active fields.
+This application reads a Texas Human Health Services Medicare application pdf modifies a few fields and saves the file to an S3 bucket.
 To run the app:

 - `npm i`
-- `node index.js`
+- `node testHandler.js`

 ## Bundling and uploading to S3